isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 ##### **9\.
 When will I be informed if I am shortlisted for the selection camp or interview?**

 For Year 1 DSA-Sec applicants:<br>
 After the Selection Tests.
 Shortlisted applicants will be informed by 23 July 2026 for the Selection Camp.
-The Selection Camp will be held on 24 July 2025 or 25 July 2025.
+The Selection Camp will be held on 24 or 25 July 2026.

 For Year 3 Admission applicants:<br>
 After the Selection Tests.
 Shortlisted applicants will be informed by 28 September 2026 for the Selection Interview.
 The Selection Interview will be held on 29 September 2026.